ajnelson/diskprint_workflow/README.md

 That example assumes the sequence begins at 10; the actual sequence is defined in the database and read by `make_sequence_list.sh`.

-An easier approach to running the workflow is telling it to run on all available data; to do this, pass the flag "--parallel-all" instead of a tarball path.
+An easier approach to running the workflow is telling it to run on all available data; to do this, pass the flag "`--parallel-all`" instead of a tarball path.

 This workflow is idempotent on success:  If everything worked, running it again will cause nothing to happen.

 ### Halting

 The workflow script can be safely killed with just a ctrl-c.
 If anything does not complete, the error log will tell you what you need to do to resume the work.
-Alternatively, simply running the script again will tell you what you need to do to resume the work.
-Usually you will need to just delete a partially-completed output directory.
+Alternatively, simply running the script again will tell you what you need to do to resume the work, and even will offer to do erroneous result cleanup (see the `--cleanup` option).

-You know it all worked when the last line of output is:
+You will know it all worked when the last line of output is:

     Done.